 - Using reserves to reduce a fund member’s transfer balance so it is below the transfer balance cap.
 The transfer balance cap is the maximum amount that can be transferred from a super accumulation account into a tax-exempt super retirement account.
 This cap is currently $1.6 million.

-SMSF trustees need to be very careful when using and allocating funds as reserves, because the ATO pays close attention to how this is done.
+SMSF trustees need to be very careful when using and allocating funds as reserves, because the ATO pays close attention to how this is done and is on the lookout for any attempt to use reserves to avoid tax.

 The information contained in this article is general in nature.